10 Ways to navigate life successfully Never gossip Gossip is negative energy being…

-Do you hold dysfunctional attitudes?
+Do you think in dysfunctional ways?

-Do you hold dysfunctional attitudes?
+Do you think in dysfunctional ways?

 It’s safe to say that we probably all hold some type of dysfunctional attitude at some time in our lives.
 Dysfunctional attitudes are also called “rules for living” by therapists and usually take the form of “if this…then that”.
 Many of us hold rules for living that we don’t consciously acknowledge, yet these ‘rules’ impact upon what we do immensely.